subhendudash02/pyplanner/README.md

 Both CLI and GUI are supported by pyagenda.

 <b>Note: </b> For the time being, this app only runs on Linux.
-Windows support will be available soon.
+Windows support will be available soon (check `windows` branch for the windows task scheduler Python Script).

 <br>